hlavamir/PlaylistTransferer/readme.md

-# Spotify → macOS Music Playlist Transferer
+# Spotify → MacOS Music Playlist Transferer

 Transfers Spotify playlists into the macOS Music app by fuzzy-matching tracks against your local library.